The Tithe Barn is thought to originate from 1480. There was a hamlet of 28 subsistence farmers recorded in the area in Doomsday Book of 1086.

 The school was still operating as Nailsea Parochial School in the 1900s.
 In 1923 it became the local Secondary School, often called Old Church, until Backwell Secondary Modern was built in 1953 and children were bused there.
 However, it retained an infant class alongside the Secondary School pupils so that the youngest children did not have to walk far to the other schools in the vicinity.

-A class of children from London were evacuated to Nailsea during the war.
+A class of children from London was evacuated to Nailsea during the war.
 They alternated lessons mornings and afternoons with the local pupils.
 Many former pupils have recorded their memories of how hard life was in the war and immediate post-war period.

 The class of '53 were the last Secondary School pupils.
 In 1963 the Tithe Barn became Hannah More Infant School.
 However, in 1972 the new Hannah More Infant School opened and the Barn became an annexe to Grove Junior School.
 It continued until 1985.
 It then became the Grove Day Centre run by Social Services for people with learning disabilities until it closed in 1998.
 A campaign to save the Tithe Barn from developers started in 1999.